Stephen Ministry: 662-4466, ext. 388

 Stephen Ministry events are open to everyone.

-A Lenten Spiritual Practice for Stephen Ministers and Care Givers, with The Rev. Kirstin Riegel
+A Lenten Spiritual Practice for Stephen Ministers and Care Givers, with The Rev. Kristin Riegel

 April 14, 2014 at 7:00 p.m. in Monteith Hall

 Prepare to be nourished.
-Join us for an evening as Kirstin leads us in a spiritual practice specifically designed for Stephen Ministers and Care Givers.
-Based on Kirstin’s Lent class, Exploring the Mystery of God with Our Hearts and Hands.
+Do care-taking responsibilities crowd out everything else in your life?
+Do you sometimes feel depleted by the constant demands on your time and attention?
+Join us for a special evening as Kristin leads us in spiritual practices specifically designed for Stephen Ministers and all Care Givers.
+Based on Kristin’s Lenten class, Praying With Our Hands.

 Spirituality in Therapy with Dr. Daniel Bingham, PsyD